 This example shows how to solve a mixed-integer linear problem.
-Although not complex, the example shows typical steps in formulating a problem using the problem-based approach.
+Although not complex, the example shows the typical steps in formulating a problem using the problem-based approach.
 For a video showing this example, see Solve a Mixed-Integer Linear Programming Problem using Optimization Modeling.

 For the solver-based approach to this problem, see Mixed-Integer Linear Programming Basics: Solver-Based.

 You want to blend steels with various chemical compositions to obtain 25 tons of steel with a specific chemical composition.
 The result should have 5% carbon and 5% molybdenum by weight, meaning 25 tons*5% = 1.25 tons of carbon and 1.25 tons of molybdenum.
 The objective is to minimize the cost for blending the steel.

 This problem is taken from Carl-Henrik Westerberg, Bengt Bjorklund, and Eskil Hultman, “An Application of Mixed Integer Programming in a Swedish Steel Mill.”
 Interfaces February 1977 Vol. 7, No. 2 pp. 39–43, whose abstract is at https://doi.org/10.1287/inte.7.2.39.

 Four ingots of steel are available for purchase.
 Only one of each ingot is available.

 Three grades of alloy steel and one grade of scrap steel are available for purchase.
 Alloy and scrap steels can be purchased in fractional amounts.

 To formulate the problem, first decide on the control variables.
 Take variable